 Human capital theory underpinned much of the discussion about refugee higher education.
 Manpower development plans drew on human capital theory, which economists had started to advance in the 1950s.
-Especially American economists Theodore Schultz and his colleague Frederick Harbison, both at the University of Chicago, and Saint Lucian born W. Arthur Lewis at Princeton University, also Ghana’s Chief Economic Advisor, are important names in connection with the development of human capital theory.
-The theory links education with personal upward mobility and by extension national economic growth.
-Individual capability and economic productiveness are the result of a complex interplay of societal factors in upbringing, prominent amongst which is education.
-Therefore, a society which invests in education will increase its human capital and therefore greatly increase its capacity for endogenous (and thus sustainable) economic growth.
-National economic growth, was at the time equated with development and therefore education came to be understood as tool for development.
-As Elisa Prosperetti demonstrates, this theory could develop so much purchase precisely because it allowed for a universal language with which African leaders could connect to donors via a shared vision of development through training and a shared modernity.
-Education was framed as more than a means of individual upward mobility: it was an instrument of economic development and social progress.
-Moreover, education was seen as a vital device for building a unified nation state out of diverse ethnic groups.
-All these aspects came together in refugee higher education.
+Proponents of the theory included American economists Theodore Schultz and his colleague Frederick Harbison, both at the University of Chicago; W. Arthur Lewis from Saint Lucia, who worked at Princeton University; and Ghana’s Chief Economic Advisor.
+The theory links education with personal upward mobility and, by extension, national economic growth.
+In the framework of the theory, individual capability and economic productiveness are believed to result from a complex interplay of societal factors in upbringing.
+Prominent among these is education.
+Therefore, a society that invests in education will increase its human capital and capacity for endogenous (and thus sustainable) economic growth.
+National economic growth was equated with development at the time, and therefore education came to be understood as a tool for development.
+As Elisa Prosperetti demonstrates, this theory gained purchase precisely because it provided a universal language with which African leaders could connect to donors using a shared discourse of development and modernity through education.
+Education was framed as more than a means of individual upward mobility.
+It was an instrument of economic development and social progress.
+Moreover, education was vital for building a unified nation-state from a patchwork of diverse ethnic groups.
+All these ideas came together in refugee higher education.

-As John Eldridge explained, refugee manpower planning differed “significantly from national manpower planning [which] depends on political stability and control, the very opposite of conditions in southern Africa.”
-While Eldridge was correct in his assumption that these two categories diverged, this was not only because no liberated national economy existed in 1967 to which the returning refugees from South West Africa, Angola, Mozambique, Rhodesia and South Africa could be directed.
-Because the very nature of the existing manpower plans across the continent was national in scope, non-nationals were seen as a destabilizing factor in many refugee receiving countries.
-Thus refugees, although African and therefore theoretically advancing stated goals of Africanization, were often not welcome in national labor markets that struggled to offer opportunities for their own citizens.
-This powerfully demonstrates the limits of Pan-Africanism in practice.
-Even countries like Botswana and Tanzania, known to support refugees in the early 1960s, went through more restrictive periods in the latter half of the decade and initially open-door policies became increasingly closed.
+As John Eldridge explained, refugee manpower planning differed “significantly from national manpower planning [which] depends on political stability and control, the very opposite of conditions in Southern Africa.”
+While Eldridge was correct in his assumption that these two categories diverged, this was not only because no liberated national economy existed in 1967 to which the returning refugees from South West Africa, Angola, Mozambique, Rhodesia, and South Africa could be directed.
+Because the very nature of the existing manpower plans across the continent was national in scope, non-nationals were seen as a destabilizing factor in many refugee-receiving countries.
+Consequently, although they were African and theoretically advanced the goals of Africanization, refugees were often not welcome in national labor markets, struggling to offer opportunities for their citizens.
+This resistance to refugees powerfully demonstrates the limits of Pan-Africanism in practice.
+Even countries like Botswana and Tanzania, which had open-door policies for refugees in the 1960s, went through more restrictive periods in the latter half of the decade.

-Just as elsewhere, the refugee situation in Africa was intricately intertwined with the attempt to create nation-states from the shards of empires: borders became fixed and in- and out- groups defined.
-Refugee manpower planning had to concentrate on potential refugee students and on linking them up relatively quickly with scholarship and education opportunities that matched the identified skills gaps.
-The potential training had to be attractive both for the potential reintegration at home and the more immediate, hopefully productive, “waithood” (a portmanteau of wait and adulthood, referring to the period after graduation in which graduate jobs are in short supply) in independent African countries.
-The whole balancing act was even more difficult because the intake was unpredictable.
+Like elsewhere, the refugee situation in Africa was intricately intertwined with the attempt to create nation-states from the shards of empires: borders became fixed, and in- and out- groups were defined.
+Refugee manpower planning had to efficiently and quickly link refugee students with scholarship and education opportunities that matched the identified skills gaps.
+The potential training had to be appropriate for eventual reintegration at home and the more immediate, hopefully productive, “waithood” (a portmanteau of wait and adulthood, referring to the period after graduation in which graduate jobs are in short supply) in independent African countries.
+The balancing act was even more difficult because the intake was unpredictable.